mahipalsingh26/HTML-FORM-Flask/README.md

-# Simple HTML Forms x Display with Flask
+# HTML Forms and Display using Flask

 This project demonstrates the use of HTML forms for collecting user input and displaying the entered data on a separate page.
 It also includes a salary breakdown displayed in the form of a pie chart.
 The web application is built using the Flask framework.